Monday, 31 January 2022

 The source of the thoughts is the ego.
 Without the ego, the thoughts will not arise.

 You are the thinker.
 The thoughts come to you.
-You are bound by form, time, and space whereas the Soul the Self is formless, timeless, and spaceless existence.
+You are bound by form, time, and space, whereas the Soul, the Self, is a formless, timeless, and spaceless existence.

-The thoughts will not raise in the domain of the Soul, the ‘Self’ because it is the ever formless, timeless, and spaceless existence.
+The thoughts will not arise in the domain of the Soul, the ‘Self’, because it is the ever formless, timeless, and spaceless existence.

 The thoughts come to the thinker within the dualistic illusion.
 Without the illusion, the thinker, thoughts, and the world in which the thinker exists cease to exist.